kartoza/osm-reporter/README.md

     export REPORTER_CONFIG_MODULE="path.to.the.module"

-Then you can override the config properties to fit your need.
-Note that you can override only the properties you need to, the other will fallback to default values.
+Then you can override the config properties to fit your needs.
+Note that you can override only the properties you need to, the others will fallback to default values.
 For inspiration, you can have a look at :file:`reporter/config/default.py`